 The Teacher Loan Forgiveness program doesn’t offer the highest amounts of forgiveness, but if you meet the requirements involved, it’s an effective option to choose.
 It’s especially useful for teachers in math, science, or special education fields, as they can qualify for the highest amounts of forgiveness.

-The relatively low amount of forgiveness for other teachers, however, means that they will generally be better off following an alternative route, like Public Service Loan Forgiveness (below).
+The relatively low amount of forgiveness for other teachers, however, means that they will generally be better off following an alternative route, like Public Loan Forgiveness (below).

-It is possible to actually combine both the Teacher Loan Forgiveness and Public Service Loan Forgiveness programs, but if you’re not a math, science, or special ed teacher, the PSLF program on its own is the better option.
+It is possible to actually combine both the Teacher Loan Forgiveness and Public Loan Forgiveness programs, but if you’re not a math, science, or special ed teacher, the PSLF program on its own is the better option.